jackfiszr/pl2xl/README.md

 - **`filePath`**: The path to the Excel file to be read.
 - **`sheetName`** _(optional)_: The name of the sheet to read.
 If not provided, the first sheet will be read.

+**Key Behavior**:

+- Empty cells in Excel are interpreted by ExcelJS as empty strings.
+Since `null` is the appropriate representation for missing values in DataFrames, `readExcel` automatically converts empty strings returned by ExcelJS into `null` values.

 **Returns**: A `Promise` that resolves to a `pl.DataFrame` containing the data from the Excel sheet.